fbpx

 • Guide and other staff's food, flight, accommodation, salary, insurance, transportation, and equipment.

-• Kathmandu- Pokhara- Kathmandu by tourists bus.
+• Kathmandu- Pokhara- Kathmandu by tourist bus.

 • Pokhara- Jomsom- Pokhara flight tickets.